Marketing glossary.

 Term we did not cover?

 Drop it on the strategy call and we will define it live.
-We update the glossary every time a new AI platform behavior, schema type, or attribution pattern starts mattering for operators.
+We update the glossary every time a new AI platform behavior, schema type, or attribution pattern starts mattering for founders.

 Book a strategy call →